learn-co-curriculum/phase-1-filtering-arrays/README.md

 // => 6
 ```

 Woohoo!
-We successfully built a clone of JavaScript's built-in `.filter()` array
+We successfully built a clone of JavaScript's built-in `filter()` array
 method!

 ## Using `Array.prototype.filter()`